-You may find the plasma collection center closest to you by using our directory.
+Click here to find the plasma collection center closest to you.
 You do not need an appointment.
 You do need to bring the following identification with you:

 Your Personal Health and Safety